kaseycolian/rubyRSpecCalculator/README.md

 First attempt at RSpec.

-Created using tutorial available on https://semaphoreci.com.
+Created with tutorial available on https://semaphoreci.com.